 In recent years I have presented my research in various conferences in the United States, Canada, Britain, Germany, Ireland, the Netherlands, Sweden, Finland and Israel.

-I live in the city of Haifa, in northern Israel, with my beloved wife Tom and our adorable baby boy, Sa’ar.
+I live in the city of Haifa, in northern Israel, with my beloved wife Tom and our adorable son, Sa’ar.
 In addition to my scholarly interests I’m also into long-range trekking, urban photographing and boutique breweries, and occasionally I act in local amateur Sci/fi and fantasy Films.